mulderp/gnucap_book/gnucap-getting-started.md

-# Simulator modes
+# Getting Started with Gnucap

+To run a Gnucap analysis of an electrical circuit, you require a netlst.
+A netlist is a represenation of a circuits and its different components such as voltage sources, resistors or transistors.

-A Gnucap analysis is setup and controlled by commands.
-The commands can be entered either in interactive or batch simulation mode.
-Also, there exists Gnucap plugins that allow you run a Gnucap analysis from an external program such as Qucs or gEda.
+To enter a netlist in Gnucap and run a sumulation. you first need a basic understanding of commands in Gnucap.
+Commands can be entered either in interactive or batch simulation mode.
+Also, there exist Gnucap plugins that allow you to run a Gnucap analysis from an external program such as [Qucs]{http://qucs.sourceforge.net/) or [gEda](http://www.geda-project.org/).

+In this chapter, we will look at the most important Gnucap commands with the help of the interactive mode.
+This should give you a feeling on how to setup a netlist (a schemaitc), add probes for an analysis, then run a simulation and capture its output.

+Once you are able to load a netlist and start a simulation, the data from a simulation can be plotted with help of the plotting function or a plotting program.

+## Overview on Simulator Modes

-The interactive mode is good for small simulations and learning purposes the interactive mode can be helpful.
-It allows you to "build" a netlist manually by defining nodes and voltage/current sources line by line.
+The interactive mode is helpful for doing small simulations and learning purposes.
+The interactive mode allows you to "build" a netlist manually by defining nodes and voltage/current sources line by line.

 For larger circuits and simulations, you can prepare your simulation in a ckt or spice file.
-And then call the batch mode.

-In this chapter, we will look at the most important commands with the help of the interactive mode.
-This should give you a feeling on how to capture a netlist (a schemaitc), setup an analysis, run a simulation and capture its output.
+In batch mode, you can load the netlist and run the simulation without manual interventions.

 Besides different modes for simulations, Gnucap also support different formats for defining netlists.
 This will be discussed below in the Verilog part of the chapter.

-Let`s now look the interactive mode.
+Let`s first look at the basics of the interactive mode.

-## Interactive mode
+## Interactive Mode

 The interactive mode will be started if you run Gnucap without arguments: